 Why is the Pueblo Memorial Airport preparing an Airport Master Plan?

 The Federal Aviation Administration (FAA) recommends that public-use airports prepare a new airport master plan every seven to ten years or as local aviation conditions change.
 Since the Pueblo Memorial Airport did not have a current Airport Master Plan, it initiated this Study to gauge and support future demand, continue safe and efficient operations, and address changes in the aviation industry at the local and national levels.
 This Study updated outdated information in the previous Plan and identified possible new projects that will support the Airport’s long-term viability and enhance facility safety, while supporting economic development and the Airport’s commitment to be a good neighbor.
 Additionally, the FAA requires a current Airport Layout Plan (an output of a Master Plan) for an airport to remain eligible for federal grant funds.

 What is the goal/purpose of the Airport Master Plan?

 The primary goal of an airport master plan is to provide guidance for future airport development necessary to accommodate forecasted demand.
 This is accomplished by establishing development parameters and timelines that coincide with effectively satisfying forecasted demand.
-This Study will recommend future improvements that enhance operational safety, align with the Airport’s goals, and follow federal, state, and local regulatory guidelines.
-The Study will also seek to address the Airport’s operational, maintenance, and improvement considerations; development priorities; natural environment and land use compatibility considerations; and factors related to proper financial management to enable the Airport to meet operational and capital improvement fiscal needs.
-The PUB Airport Master Plan will aid in fiscal responsibility, reactions to industry uncertainties, and balancing Airport improvements with local concerns.
+This Study recommends future improvements that enhance operational safety, align with the Airport’s goals, and follow federal, state, and local regulatory guidelines.
+The Study also addresses the Airport’s operational, maintenance, and improvement considerations; development priorities; natural environment and land use compatibility considerations; and factors related to proper financial management to enable the Airport to meet operational and capital improvement fiscal needs.
+The PUB Airport Master Plan aids in fiscal responsibility, reactions to industry uncertainties, and balancing Airport improvements with local concerns.